Zitatori/Django-5min-LanguageApp/README.md

 ## 👨‍🎓 For Students / 生徒の利点

 - 🎯 Practice anytime for **just 5 minutes**
-- 💸 Low cost or free (prototype phase)
+- 💸 Low cost (1$ per class) and free for first 10 times
 - 😌 100% safe — no DMs or “social” elements
 - 🌍 Talk to real speakers, globally
 - 🔁 Rate “Bad” to never match with someone again